IreneSnitko/Postman_simple_collections/README.md

 url: https://topbicycle.ru

       request: GET
-      for running this collection use cities.json with list of values of variable "city" Into Request_bicycle_with_jsonFile_Test_and_script.js contains pre-request script & test added in Postman
+      for running this collection use cities.json with list of values of variable "city"